 The Skirball is nestled in the Sepulveda Pass, between Los Angeles and the San Fernando Valley.
 It’s a complex of gallery spaces, terraces, gardens and courtyards.
 But thirty years ago, it was little more than a garbage dump.
 Safety officials warned of the risks of mud slides, forest fires and earthquakes.
 But Moshe Safdie saw something else in it.

 “I thought it should be kind of an oasis,” Safdie said.
-“This is a city of freeways… and I thought it should be a place where you come to which is calm and serene and green, and a paradise garden, so that you escape the hustle-bustle of the city to be here.”
+“This is a city of freeways, nobody walks to this place, they drive to this place, as they do to most places in Los Angeles, and I thought it should be a place where you come to which is calm and serene and green, and a paradise garden, so that you escape the hustle-bustle of the city to be here.”

 Habitat ’67 in Montreal, Safdie’s first project, was the one that launched his career.
+It looks like dozens of cubes stacked precariously on top of each other, like toy blocks built for giants.
+The prefabricated modernist apartments were lifted into place by cranes.
 It was meant to be an affordable solution to housing low-income workers, and landed him on the cover of Newsweek.
 And it’s the starting point of the exhibit “Global Citizen: The Architecture of Moshe Safdie.”
 The show was organized by the Skirball and the Crystal Bridges Museum of American Art in Bentonville, Arkansas, another of Safdie’s major cultural projects.